femian55/Deploying-a-Scalable-Dynamic-E-commerce-Application-on-AWS/README.md

-# Hosting a Dynamic E-commerce Web Application on AWS
+# Deploying a Scalable Dynamic E-commerce Web Application on AWS

 ## Project Overview

-This project aims to create a highly available, scalable, and fault-tolerant e-commerce web application using AWS services.
-The infrastructure is designed to leverage multiple availability zones (AZs) for high availability and fault tolerance.
+This project focuses on designing and deploying a highly available, scalable, and fault-tolerant e-commerce web application on AWS.
+The infrastructure leverages multiple Availability Zones (AZs) to ensure redundancy, reliability, and resilience against failures.

 ## Architecture Overview